AT0myks/reolink-fw/README.md

 ```
 usage: reolinkfw extract [-h] [--no-cache] [-d DEST] [-f] file_or_url

-Extract the file system from a Reolink firmware
+Extract the file system and a few other files from a Reolink firmware

 positional arguments:
   file_or_url           URL or on-disk file

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --no-cache            don't use cache for remote files (URLs)
   -d DEST, --dest DEST  destination directory.
 Default: current directory